I Start an Afterschool Program for Girls

 My first observation is that the answer to this question is definitely yes.
-Each day, each showed up at 2:50pm on the dot, before our official start at 3pm.
+Every day, each showed up at 2:50pm on the dot, before our official start at 3pm.
 Some even wanted to start early and would come early to help me clean up the room.
-Saturday for us is a day off, yet still some would approach me and say, Tuition challu (let's do tuition).
+Saturday for us is a day off, yet still some would approach me and say, tuition chalu hai (let's start tuition).

 Thursday is our yoga and meditation day and also when everybody gets a freshly cooked snack, as a celebration of the week that’s about to conclude.

-There is also something to the power of an established group.
+There is also something about the power of an established group.
 It creates a connection among the members, even when you are not in session.
-Now, when I see the girls out in the community, I can see the spirit of the program in operation and, already, they seem more confident and sure of themselves.
+Now, when I see the girls out in the community, I can sense the spirit of the program in operation and, already, they seem more confident and sure of themselves.

 They are more likely than men to adopt positive values and habits and work towards improving the quality of their life and community.
-This point has actually been researched and documented in the Microfinance space.
+This point has actually been researched and documented in the microfinance world.
 Even TED speaker and founder of the Barefoot College, Bunker Roy, has said, "Train a grandmother and you can change the world" for this reason.

 Being raised by a single mother surely has something to do with it.

 Plus, I sympathize with how poorly women have been treated by men throughout history.